Getting started with the CPP SDK

 Getting started with CPP SDK - Cockpit overview

-CPP SDK Programming workflow
+CPP SDK programming workflow

 1. Code development: The control algorithm is implemented within the Imperix IDE (based on Eclipse).